Connect bags Amazon for same-day parcel delivery

-Connect Group Plc (CNCTC.L) unveiled e-commerce giant Amazon.com Inc (AMZN.O) as its first customer for a new same-day parcel delivery service in the UK, sending its shares up more than 18 percent.
+Connect Group Plc unveiled e-commerce giant Amazon.com Inc as its first customer for a new same-day parcel delivery service in the UK, sending its shares up more than 18 percent.

 Connect Group, formerly known as Smiths News Plc, has sought to cut dependence on newspaper and magazine distribution as circulations drop.